InvoiceWithMe

 What a freelance invoice should include

-Common mistakes that delay payment
+Three things that delay payment

 1. No clear due date.
-"Net 30" means different things to different clients.
-Spell out the exact date in the same currency-sized font as the total.
+Net 30 means different things to different clients.
+Spell out the exact date in the same font size as the total.

-More on what Net 30 actually means and when to use it →
+More on what Net 30 actually means and when to use it.

 How to use this template